spesmilo/electrum-docs/faq.rst

 Electrum lets you create and sign raw transactions right from the user interface using a form.

-Electrum freezes when I try to send bitcoins
+Electrum freezes when I try to send bitcoins.
 --------------------------------------------

-This might happen if you are trying to spend a large number of transactions outputs (for example, if you have collected hundreds of donations from a Bitcoin faucet).
-When you send Bitcoins, Electrum looks for unspent coins that are in your wallet, in order to create a new transaction.
+This might happen if you are trying to spend a large number of transaction outputs (for example, if you have collected hundreds of donations from a Bitcoin faucet).
+When you send Bitcoins, Electrum looks for unspent coins that are in your wallet in order to create a new transaction.
 Unspent coins can have different values, much like physical coins and bills.

-If this happens, you should consolidate your transaction inputs, by sending smaller amounts of bitcoins to one of your wallet addresses;
+If this happens, you should consolidate your transaction inputs by sending smaller amounts of bitcoins to one of your wallet addresses;
 this would be the equivalent of exchanging a stack of nickels for a dollar bill.